Partner Portal

 Available for MultiTransmitter with firmware version 2.13 and higher.

-MultiTransmitter must be connected to Hub Plus, Hub 2, Hub 2 Plus, or Hub Hybrid.
+MultiTransmitter must be connected to Hub Plus, Hub 2, Hub 2 Plus, or Superior Hub Hybrid.
 The Hub model does not support this type of connection.

 3EOL (NO with resistors)